-A public caravan consisting of 500 registrants who registered online to participate in a police-escorted caravan will occur at the conclusion of the ribbon-cutting.
-The registrants will arrive at a closed-off section of the newly completed Indiana 265 between 1:30 p.m. and 2:30 p.m.
+However, residents interested in being among the first to drive across the bridge may register online to participate in the police-escorted caravan that will occur at the conclusion of the ribbon-cutting.
+The first 500 registrants will be invited to arrive at a closed-off section of the newly completed Indiana 265 between 1:30 p.m. and 2:30 p.m.
 As the ribbon-cutting ends, the 500 vehicles will be escorted by police southbound on Indiana 265 toward the new bridge.
 The police will lead the drivers across the bridge and into Kentucky.

 Several hours after this ceremonial caravan crossing, the East End Crossing will open to the general public.